Luzhniki disaster: Crush

 According to the witnesses who were interviewed during the investigation, one of the fans fell at the lower steps of Stairway 1.
 According to some reports, it was a young woman, who had lost her shoe on the stairs and stopped, trying to retrieve it and put it back on.
 A couple of people also stopped, trying to help the fan in need, but the moving dense crowd on the stairs, limited by metal banisters, crushed them down.
 People began to stumble over the bodies of those who were crushed in a crowd collapse.

 More and more mostly teenage fans were joining the crowd on the stairs, trying to push their way down and unaware of the tragedy unfolding below, which caused a pile-up of people.
-The stampede coincided with the second goal for Spartak, which was scored by Sergei Shvetsov twenty seconds before the final whistle.
+The crush coincided with the second goal for Spartak, which was scored by Sergei Shvetsov twenty seconds before the final whistle.

 The injured were taken by ambulances to the NV Sklifosovsky Scientific Research Institute of First Aid in Moscow.
-The next day Yuri Andropov (who replaced Leonid Brezhnev as leader of the country, less than a month after this stampede) visited the institute and met several doctors and relatives of the injured.
+The next day Yuri Andropov (who replaced Leonid Brezhnev as leader of the country, less than a month after this disaster) visited the institute and met several doctors and relatives of the injured.
 The bodies of the dead were taken to the Moscow morgues for autopsy and identification.
 Later the bodies were returned to the victims' relatives for burial.

-A total of 66 people died in this stampede, 45 of whom were teenagers as young as 14, including five women.
+A total of 66 people died in this crush, 45 of whom were teenagers as young as 14, including five women.
 According to the post-mortem examinations, all of the fatalities died of compressive asphyxia.
 Another 61 people were injured, including 21 seriously.
 The Luzhniki Stadium tragedy was the Soviet Union's worst sporting disaster.

 Aftermath

 Investigation

 A thorough investigation of the Luzhniki disaster corresponded with the new policies of Yuri Andropov, a former KGB head, who became the leader of the country a month after the tragedy.
 He became known in the Soviet Union for his efforts to restore discipline at all levels of the society that had been loosened by the last years of Brezhnev's rule.
-On 17 December 1982, two months after the stampede, he even went as far as firing the interior minister Nikolai Shchelokov, the Soviet Union's top police officer, after learning of the corruption allegations against him.
-Shchelokov was later stripped of all state decorations, and committed suicide when he was about to go to trial.
+On 17 December 1982, two months after the crush, he even went as far as firing the interior minister Nikolai Shchelokov, the Soviet Union's top police officer, after learning of the corruption allegations against him.

 The criminal investigation of this disaster was launched by the Moscow Prosecutor's Office.
 Detective Aleksandr Shpeyer was appointed in charge of it.
 150 witnesses were interviewed during the investigation.
 It produced 10 volumes of evidence, and took about three months to complete.

 On 26 November, one month after the disaster, the first criminal charges were made against Stadium Director Victor Kokryshev and Stadium Manager Yuri Panchikhin.
 They were detained and placed in Butyrka prison.